 All Fellowship members are invited to become members at large within the Social Justice Council.
 There are organizational volunteer roles for multiple seasonal and ongoing social justice activities involving the entire congregation.
 If you have administrative, marketing, creative, financial talents we can put them to great use alongside the leaders and team members of the Social Action Groups.
 Any member is welcome to suggest a non-profit program to receive financial support from the Fellowship by presenting it to the Social Justice Council for quarterly donation allocation meetings.

 Green Earth Ministry

-Meets the second Wednesday of each month at the Fellowship at 6:30 pm.
+Meets the fourth Wednesday of each month at the Fellowship at 6:30 pm.

 This committee seeks to encourage earth-friendly practices within the Fellowship, within the lives of Fellowship members and friends, and in the larger communities to which we belong.
 Goals include raising awareness of environmental issues and injustices; encouraging community and government action; generating commitment to sustainable lifestyle choices; and building a connection between spiritual practice and environmental consciousness.
 All are welcome to participate in our activities and meetings.

 Immigration Justice Ministry supports the immigrant community through advocacy, education and service.